ESG reporting in the real estate industry - why ESG is important for real estate developers and investors

 How to measure ESG?

-ESG can seem a broad and intangible concept, where, as with CSR, it is up to each company to define its strategy and objectives, and how to measure progress.
+ESG can seem like a broad and intangible concept, where, like CSR (Corporate Social Responsibility), it is up to the individual company to define strategy and objectives, as well as how to measure progress.
 This makes it difficult for investors and other stakeholders to assess and compare the property or project.

-That's why it's important to showcase your ESG methodology so your stakeholders know what you're measuring and how.
-In the following, we present some suggested frameworks and tools for assessing ESG, which can be used either singly or in combination, and which can also help you structure your ESG report.
-Which option is right for you will depend on your organisation, your market(s) and your investors.
+Therefore, it's important that you make your ESG methodology visible so that your stakeholders know what you are measuring and how.
+In the following, we present some suggested frameworks and tools for assessing ESG that can be used either alone or in combination and can also help you structure your ESG report.
+Which solution is right for you depends on your organisation, your market(s) and your investors.

 "European Sustainability Reporting Standards" on the way